What is the Global Macro Strategy?

-A global macro strategy is an investment and trading strategy that is based on the interpretations and expectations of large macroeconomic events on the national, regional, and global scale.
-For a successful implementation of a global macro strategy in investing, fund managers analyze various macroeconomic and geopolitical factors such as interest rates, currency exchange rates, levels of international trade, political events, and international relations.
+A global macro strategy is an investment and trading strategy that is based on the interpretation of large macroeconomic events on the national, regional, and global scale.
+For the successful implementation of a global macro strategy, fund managers analyze various macroeconomic and geopolitical factors.
+These include interest rates, currency exchange rates, levels of international trade, political events, and international relations.

 Unlike many other investment strategies, a global market strategy focuses on the systematic risks of markets.

 Global macro strategies are commonly deployed by hedge funds and mutual funds.
 The funds that utilize a global macro strategy are the least restricted funds.
-They generally can place any trade using almost any of the securities.
+That is, they have the ability to invest in a wide range of assets, worldwide.

 Types of Global Macro Strategies